growdigital/forestgarden.wales/content/_index.md

 draft: false
 ---

-A newly established forest garden in beautiful Ceredigion, near Newcastle Emlyn in West Wales, bordering Pembrokeshire and Carmarthenshire.
+A wildlife friendly, low maintenance and productive forest garden in West Wales.
+We run one day courses, garden tours and we’re available for garden talks & forest garden design.

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/w_1280/v1543929583/view-from-windy-corner-over-polytunnel-42802795151.jpg" alt="View over polytunnel and house to valley beyond" caption="View over the polytunnel from north west corner of the forest garden" >}}

-We have a well-developed 1 acre site with wildlife pond, polytunnel & propagation beds, a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new OFG!
-(Ornamental Forest Garden!).
+Located in beautiful Ceredigion, near Newcastle Emlyn in West Wales, bordering Pembrokeshire and Carmarthenshire, we have a well-developed 1 acre site with wildlife pond, polytunnel & propagation beds, a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new OFG (Ornamental Forest Garden).

 ## What is forest gardening?